dvlahek/moodle-focused-learning-feature-engineering/README.md

 Results produced from the dummy data are **smoke-test outputs only**.
 They do not reproduce or replace the numerical findings reported in the manuscript.

-> [!IMPORTANT]
-> Do not commit protected Moodle logs, student identifiers, assessment records, environmental files used in the original study, or outputs derived from the original study data.
-Only the synthetic example files are intended for public distribution.

 ## Leakage-safe preprocessing

 All data-dependent predictor pruning is fitted **inside the training partition**.
 In each cross-validation fold, zero-variance removal and pairwise-correlation pruning (`|r| > 0.95`) are estimated using the training fold only.
 The resulting selected columns are then applied unchanged to the held-out fold.
 For XGBoost classification, `scale_pos_weight` is calculated from the training labels only.